 The top candidates are selected for funding under the Marie S. Curie FCFP and informed immediately of this by FRIAS.
 They are offered an External Senior or Junior Fellowship at FRIAS co-funded by Marie S. Curie Actions.
 The applicants not selected in the final round are informed accordingly.
 Depending on the quality of the applications, there will be a waiting list in order to fill any positions not accepted by one of the selected applicants.
 Only upon special request will applicants be given access to anonymised assessments of their proposal.

-Complaints or a formal redress can be sent either to the Managing Director of FRIAS or to the University of Freiburg’s Representative for Academic Self-Regulation at any stage of the application/selection process.
+Complaints or a formal redress can be sent either to the Managing Director of FRIAS or to the University of Freiburg’s Representative for Academic Self-Regulation at any stage of the application/selection process until two months after notification of the final selection results.
 However, in general, the referee reports and decisions of independent experts will not be overruled.

 FRIAS Managing Director: